DocsaidLab/Capybara/README.md

    bash docker/build.bash
    ```

    This will build an image using the [**Dockerfile**](docker/Dockerfile) in the project.
-The image is based on `nvidia/cuda:12.8.1-cudnn-devel-ubuntu24.04` by default, providing the CUDA environment required for ONNXRuntime inference.
+The image is based on `nvidia/cuda:12.8.1-cudnn-runtime-ubuntu24.04` by default, providing the CUDA environment required for ONNXRuntime inference.

 3. After the build is complete, mount the working directory and run the program:

    ```bash
    docker run --gpus all -it --rm capybara_docsaid:latest bash
    ```

+**PS: If you want to compile cuda or cudnn for developing, please change the base image to `nvidia/cuda:12.8.1-cudnn-devel-ubuntu24.04`.**

 ### gosu Permissions Issues